jotaen/klog/README.md

 As of January 2021, the current state is the v1.0 release candidate (v1.0-rc).
-Unless there are any obvious bugs or mistakes popping up, the first stable version shall be timely released as is.
+Unless there are any obvious bugs or mistakes popping up, I want to release the first stable version as is.

-The main goals from there on are…
+My main goals from there on are…

 - to validate the basic idea behind the file format (as this is the central pillar of klog)